thomashodgkinson1987/gridtest/PROJECT-OVERVIEW.md

 -   **Email:** thomashodgkinson1987@gmail.com
 -   **Core Philosophy:** "Productive Laziness" - building a clean, maintainable, and well-documented project now to save time and effort later.

+## Session Workflow

+Our collaboration follows a structured lifecycle for each development session, ensuring a clean start and a clear end.

+### Bootstrap Sequence
+At the beginning of each session, a bootstrap sequence is performed to bring me up to speed on the current state of the project.
+This involves reading all core metadata files and analyzing the live Git state.
+The full, detailed steps for this process are documented in `BOOTSTRAP-GUIDE.md`.

+### Shutdown Sequence
+At the end of each session, a shutdown sequence is performed to ensure the project is left in a clean, predictable state.
+This involves:
+1.  **State Analysis:** I will check the Git status, the current branch, the active task in `PLAN.md`, and any unresolved topics in `NOTES.md`.
+2.  **Shutdown Report:** I will provide a concise summary of the project's state.
+3.  **Final Actions:** Based on the report, we will take any necessary actions (e.g., committing final changes) to ensure a clean handoff for the next session.

 ## Development Modes

 Our collaboration is structured around three distinct modes of operation to ensure flexibility and efficiency.
 We default to **Plan Mode** at the start of every session.